skupperproject/refdog/input/commands/link-create.md

 - <h4 id="name">name <span class="option-info">string, required</span></h4>

+  The name of the link.

+- <h4 id="tls-secret">tls-secret <span class="option-info">string, required</span></h4>

-  The name of the connector resource.
+  The name of a Kubernetes secret containing TLS credentials.
+The secret contains the trusted server certificate (typically a CA).

+  It can optionally include a client certificate and key for mutual TLS.

 ### Context options